 - Served two terms as State Chairman of the Republican Party.

 - Co-founder of the Western States Coalition and past Chair of the Congressional Western Caucus.

 - Co-founder of the 10th Amendment Task Force in the U.S. House of Representatives.

 - Spent twenty-eight years as a high school teacher in Utah, focusing on American History and Government.

 - Married to Jeralynn Hansen Bishop.
-They have five children and seven grandchildren and reside in Brigham City.
+They have five children and nine grandchildren and reside in Brigham City.

-- Currently serving his eighth term as a member of the United States House of Representatives
+- Currently serving his ninth term as a member of the United States House of Representatives

-- Chairman of the House Committee on Natural Resources.
+- Ranking Member of the House Committee on Natural Resources.
 Serves on the House Armed Services Committee as a member of the Readiness Subcommittee.